tech-by-design/docs.techbd.org/public/assurance/1115-waiver/ahc-hrsn/screening/regression-test-prime/fhir-service-prime/results/2024/05/2024-05-27 SHIN-NY SDoH-IG v0.3.0 Validation Engines Comparison/README.md

 ### updates from SHIN-NY IG Version 3.0 and SHIN-NY IG Version 4.0(draft)

-* Added Bundle more constraints.
+* Added more bundle constraints.
 * bundle.total - max value is set to 1 from 0.
 * bundle.link - max value is set to * from 0.
 * bundle.entry.search - max value is set to 1 from 0.